pytest-dev/pytest/doc/en/how-to/tmp_path.rst

 in a structure that depends on the ``--basetemp`` option:

-- By default (when the ``--basetemp`` option is not set), the temporary directories will follow this this template:
+- By default (when the ``--basetemp`` option is not set), the temporary directories will follow this template:

   .. code-block:: text